 However, the DNS landscape is changing.
 More and more parties are doing their own authoritative DNS implementations, or are buying expensive load balancers on which DNS was an afterthought.
 Many of these products send bogus replies to any questions that are weird to them (AAAA; EDNS; uppercase names; you name it, some vendor will have broken it).
 Specifically, it is now common for broken auths to respond with an empty, non-authoritative (AA=0), NOERROR reply when asked for AAAA.
 This reply is indistinguishable from a PowerDNS auth saying ‘this zone is unknown to me’!

-As a result of this, some implementers of recursive servers (notably Google Public DNS, notable not the PowerDNS Recursor) have chosen to treat this reply as NODATA instead of ‘this server is lame’.
+As a result of this, some implementers of recursive servers (notably Google Public DNS, notably not the PowerDNS Recursor) have chosen to treat this reply as NODATA instead of ‘this server is lame’.
 This means that if one of your PowerDNS auths loses a zone (or a whole database, or any other number of operator errors), Google Public DNS will take your ‘i dunno’ for ‘definitely not’, breaking your zone!

 Given all this, while we are confident that our approach since 3.0 is valid, we have decided to change our behaviour, and from now on the PowerDNS Authoritative Server will send REFUSED replies to any questions for unknown zones.
 This change will also be in Authoritative Server 3.4.3, released today.